bzon/docker-oracle-weblogic/weblogic-samples/1221-domain-app-jms/README.md

 	```bash
 	docker run -p 8001:8001 -d 1221-app-jms-domain
 	```
-	Access the weblogic console.
-	http://<your.host.ip>:8001/console - to access the administration console.
-	http://<your.host.ip>:8001/sample/ - to access the sample application.

 - Option B - Connecting weblogic container to a MySQL database

 	- Deploy MySQL